Effects of planetary day-night temperature gradients on He 1083 nm transit spectra: Abstract

 \section{Abstract}

-{A notable fraction of helium observations at 1083~nm, probing evaporating atmospheres of short-period gas giants, exhibit a blueshift during transit, which might be indicative of a day-to-night side flow.
+{A notable fraction of helium observations probing the evaporating atmospheres of short-period gas giants at 1083~nm exhibit a blueshift during transit, which might be indicative of a day-to-night side flow.
 In this study, we explore the gas dynamic effects of day-to-night temperature contrasts on the escaping atmosphere of a tidally locked planet.
-Using a combination of 3D hydrodynamic simulations and radiative transfer post-processing, we model transmission spectra of the metastable helium triplet.
-The key findings are: (1) Increasing day-night anisotropy leads to a narrowing of the helium line and an increase in the blueshift of the line centroid of a few km~s$^{-1}$.
-(2) The velocity shift of the line depends on the line forming altitude, with higher planetary mass-loss rates causing the line to form at higher altitudes, resulting in a more pronounced velocity shift.
-(3) A critical point of day-night anisotropy exists at which the blueshift saturates due to turbulent flows generated by outflow material falling back onto the planet's night side.
+Using a combination of 3D hydrodynamic simulations and radiative transfer post-processing, we modeled the transmission spectra of the metastable helium triplet.
+Our key findings are as follows: (1) Increasing the day-night anisotropy leads to a narrowing of the helium line and an increase in the blueshift of the line centroid of a few km~s$^{-1}$.
+(2) The velocity shift of the line depends on the line-forming altitude, with higher planetary mass-loss rates causing the line to form at higher altitudes, resulting in a more pronounced velocity shift.
+(3) A critical point of day-night anisotropy comes about when the blueshift saturates, due to turbulent flows generated by outflow material falling back onto the planet's night side.
 (4) A strong stellar wind and the presence of turbulent flows may induce time variations in the velocity shift.
-Assuming that the day-night temperature gradient is the main cause of the observed blueshifts in the He-1083~nm triplet, the correlation between the velocity shift and day-night anisotropy offers the opportunity to constrain the temperature gradient of the line forming region. }
+Assuming that the day-night temperature gradient is the main cause of the observed blueshifts in the He-1083~nm triplet, the correlation between the velocity shift and day-night anisotropy provides an opportunity to constrain the temperature gradient of the line-forming region. }

 \keywords{Planets and satellites: atmospheres -- hydrodynamics -- radiative transfer}